Ngz91/Eunomia/README.md

 eunomia start
 ```

-You will be greeted with this if everything went correctly
+You will be greeted with this promp if the model was loaded successfully:
 ```
 Found model file.
 gptj_model_load: loading model from 'models\\ggml-gpt4all-j-v1.3-groovy.bin' - please wait ...